Online Dating for Green Singles

 Thinking of spending this weekend alone, curled up on the sofa and drowning your singledom sorrows in a tub of organic ice cream, while paying your bills online?
 Don't let being a "green" single make you blue.
 The results of a new survey conducted by PerfectMatch.com®, a leading online dating and relationship service, indicate that more than 80 percent of single adults between the ages of 30 and 59 agree that a partner's commitment to the environment is important to enduring, romantic relationships.

 "Online relationship sites offer a more targeted approach.
 We attract singles with particular passions," said Duane Dahl, CEO and founder of PerfectMatch.com.
 "Living an ecologically responsible life shouldn't mean you need to compromise or sacrifice your personal relationships.
 We take a more intelligent approach to relationships and focus our efforts on bettering the odds for individuals serious about finding their true love."

-"People who are 'green' often integrate environmental responsibility in their approach to life," says Dr. Pepper Schwartz, PerfectMatch.com relationship expert and tenured professor at the University of Washington.
+"People who are 'green' often integrate environmental responsibility in their approach to life," says the PerfectMatch.com relationship expert.
 "Environmentally conscious people just can't feel that someone is a soul mate if they don't share their concern for the Earth.
 It's like dating a smoker if you're a non-smoker."

 Read more on the green survey results

 The Nature of Today's Singles: A PerfectMatch Going Green Survey